Labor believes that human activities are causing climate change and that we all have a role to play in mitigating its effects.

 We need to assist our communities and businesses to adapt to the risks presented by climate hazards.
 That is why a Labor Government will direct the Tasmanian Climate Change Office to develop a comprehensive climate adaptation plan in collaboration with our scientific and business community, taking into consideration climate hazards such as bushfires, the recent energy crisis and the disease problems experienced by our marine aquaculture industries.

-A Labor Government would undertake a thorough risk analysis across the primary industries sector.
+A Labor Government would undertake a thorough risk analysis across the primary industries sector and make sure that strategies are in place to support farmers through periods of climate variability.